Waterhouse Bassoon Museum Open Day Sunday 16 April 2023

 BRING A PACKED LUNCH.
-BRING YOUR INSTRUMENT(S).

 A visit to the renowned collection of baroque and classical bassoons, curated by the late William Waterhouse.
 At the invitation of Elisabeth Waterhouse.